 - Save the historic original flying saucer building, demolish both the south concourse and Terminal 2 and build a brand a modern terminal behind the saucer in the same way JetBlue built its new Terminal 5 behind the former TWA Flight Center.

 - Our original proposal was to use the flying saucer building as a midpoint between Terminals 2 and 4 as part of the proposed connector, but Delta has scrapped the connector in favor of shuttle buses.

 - Many combinations of the above ideas or other ideas have also been put forth.

-We have also addressed, and continue to address, the Port Authority Board of Directors during their monthly public comment sessions.
+We have also addressed, and continue to address, the Port Authority Board of Commissioners during their monthly public comment sessions.